I have some really exciting news to share with you so read on!

 Without doubt, the toughest challenge learning a language like Irish (Gaeilge) for people living outside of Ireland is finding native speakers to practice with.

 As I already mentioned here, there’s an abundance of learning material available for Irish.
-However it’s still a minority and endangered language meaning that there are major challenges to overcome which aren’t really an issue for more mainstream languages (I talked about some of these challenges in this guest post at The Everyday Language Learner).
+However it’s still a minority and endangered language meaning that there are major challenges to overcome which aren’t really an issue for more mainstream languages (I talked about some of these challenges in this post).

 Even though I went from absolutely no knowledge of the language to a competency level that I’m quite happy with by learning on my own at home (here are my progress videos at 3 months and 6 months), one thing that has really frustrated me over the last 8 months is how difficult it is to find native speakers to chat with, both in person and online.

 As I’m only weeks away from being completely immersed in the South Korean culture and language (I’ll be talking a lot more about Korean in the months to come), I felt as though the last 8 months of intensive Irish study was coming to a really anticlimactic and disappointing end.

 My comprehension is fantastic but I’ve barely been able to practice the language and truly activate it.
 My speaking skills are really lagging behind.

 For that reason I’d be a bit hesitant to tell people that I speak Irish as I haven’t really had the chance to prove it to myself.
 I need some solid practice.

 Well, I have a few weeks to spare so…

 I’m heading to the Gaeltacht!

 This is one of the boldest, last-minute holiday plans I’ve ever made (I wouldn’t advise booking a flight to the other side of the world at the last minute in high season).